selvaje/spatial-ecology-blog_old/wp-content/plugins/companion-auto-update/readme.txt

 But if you don't want to recieve emails about this you can still log in and view the changelog to see what happened.

 = Advanced Controls =
-You can control auto-updating per plugin via the plugin filter.
-For example: If you have Woocommerce installed but you do not wan't to have it auto-updated you can now disable auto-updating for Woocommerce only, so your other plugins will continue to be updated.
+You might not want to update all plugins or themes automatically, no problem!
+With the advanced filters you can easily select single plugins and/or themes that you want the plugin to skip.
+We can notify you when one of the selected plugins has an update ready so you can then head over to your dashboard and update them manually.

 = Scheduling =
 By default the updater will run twice a day, but you can change this to every hour or to daily.
 When set to daily you can even set the time at which it should run, this way you can make sure that it will not overload your server by letting it run at times with less activity.
 The same settings can be set for notifications.